TimDeve/DoubleHexagon/README.md

 Double Hexagon is a clone of [(Super) Hexagon](http://terrycavanaghgames.com/hexagon/) for two players.
 It was build as a first Javascript project during my Web Development Immersive at [General Assembly London](https://generalassemb.ly/).

 ### How to play
 You are one of the triangle, use "left" & "right" for player 1 and "d" & "f" for player 2 to rotate around the central hexagon.
 Avoid the walls.
 Simple.
+A hosted version is available [here](http://timdeve.github.io/projects/DoubleHexagon/index.html).

 ### The Project requirements
 * Display a game in the browser
 * The game needs to be playable by two player
 * The project should not use dedicated library for game making

-*
+### Some notes about the project

+[PLACEHOLDER]

 ### Technologies
 Double Hexagon is build with HTML/CSS and Javascript, it leverage the following librairies: